 Pumping the water out with the self-contained water pump can empty the fresh water tank.
 Simply turn on the pump switch and open a couple of faucets until the water will no longer come out.
-Or use the petcock type drain valve located in the wheel well, which extends out through the tank support pan.
+Or on all models except the 20 foot, use the petcock type drain valve located in the wheel well, which extends out through the tank support pan.